 Move over Westchester Lagoon, there’s some new ice in town.
 Backcountry ice skating is a tricky one since conditions have to be just right.
-There have been many times where I wish I kept my skates in my car as I pointed out perfectly smooth ice driving back from another adventure.
-You can join NordicSkate-SouthCentral Alaska on Facebook to get ice updates and information on what you can do to stay safe on wild ice.
+There have been many times where I wish I kept my skates in my car as I pointed out perfectly smooth ice while driving back from another adventure.
+Join NordicSkate-SouthCentral Alaska on Facebook to get ice updates and information on what you can do to stay safe on wild ice.

 13. Camp in Denali

 Waking up to a tent covered in snow is magical.
 It’s even better if you managed to stay warm all night.
-It’s always fun to camp in the same places in the winter that you camped at during the summer.
-Denali is a great places for winter camping as it tends to stay pretty quiet and the drive up is usually a winter wonderland.
-Check out my list on best gear for winter camping.
+It’s always fun to camp in the same places in the winter that you camped during the summer.
+Denali is a great place for winter camping as it tends to stay pretty quiet and the drive up is usually a winter wonderland.
+Check out my list on the best gear for winter camping.

 Thanks for reading.
 Share this on Pinterest for later!

 Do you have any questions on winter activities in Alaska?
 Share them in the comments.